Ex-Knicks star Charles Oakley's lawsuit over ejection from NBA game is revived

 NEW YORK, Nov 16 (Reuters) - A U.S. appeals court on Monday revived assault and battery claims by former New York Knicks star Charles Oakley against Madison Square Garden (MSG) over his forcible, televised ejection from a 2017 basketball game.

-The 2nd U.S. Circuit Court of Appeals in Manhattan said Oakley, 56, can try to prove that security guards used excessive force in dragging him from his courtside seat at a Feb.
+The 2nd U.S. Circuit Court of Appeals in Manhattan said Oakley, 56, can try to show a jury that security guards used excessive force in dragging him from his courtside seat at a Feb.
 8, 2017 game between the Knicks and the Los Angeles Clippers.

-Circuit Judge Jon Newman said it was reasonable to infer from the complaint that Oakley faced "an unreasonable amount of force," citing his claim he was "thrown to the ground" by guards who "clearly exceeded the bounds of reasonable behavior."
+Circuit Judge Jon Newman said it was reasonable to infer from the complaint that Oakley faced "an unreasonable amount of force," including from being "thrown to the ground" by guards who "clearly exceeded the bounds of reasonable behavior."

-The appeals court also upheld the dismissal of defamation claims against MSG and Knicks owner James Dolan, after the team tweeted its hope Oakley "gets some help soon" and Dolan told ESPN radio Oakley might have an alcohol problem.
+The appeals court also rejected Oakley's defamation claims against MSG and Knicks owner James Dolan, after the team tweeted its hope Oakley "gets some help soon" and Dolan told ESPN radio Oakley might have an alcohol problem.

 Oakley, a 19-year National Basketball Association veteran, offered no proof the defendants acted with "actual malice," the court said.

-The incident deepened a feud between Dolan, who is unpopular with many fans because of the Knicks' many years of futility on the court, and Oakley, a fan favorite who played power forward for the Knicks from 1988 to 1998 and helped the team reach the 1994 NBA finals.
+The incident deepened a feud between Dolan, who is unpopular with many fans because of the Knicks' many years of futility on the court, and Oakley, a fan favorite and Knicks power forward from 1988 to 1998 who helped the team reach the 1994 NBA finals.

-In February, Circuit Judge Richard Sullivan had dismissed Oakley's case, after overseeing it as a district judge.
+Oakley's lawsuit had been dismissed in February by now-Circuit Judge Richard Sullivan.

 Manhattan prosecutors brought and later dropped misdemeanor assault and trespass charges against Oakley.